 If you guys are going to succeed as a company, it’s going to be through new people coming to the sport and becoming customers of yours, not through just converting existing triathletes to your brand.
 I think that you have done a wonderful job differentiating yourselves from competition by not trying to be an elitist type of company, and really being an all-inclusive company...”

-Now from day one, we have believed that success for all companies in the industry will come from growing participation in endurance sports and we are thrilled that this message came across.
+Now from day one, we have believed that success for all companies in the industry will come from growing participation in running, swimming, cycling and triathlon and we are thrilled that this message came across.

 The comment that really caught our attention related to “being inclusive.”

 Fortunately, we have (as we have mentioned in the past) a wine cooler and a couch in our office that combine to make a perfect venue for reflecting on comments such as this one.

 The reason that point is so thought provoking is the fact that “exclusivity” is a very common marketing tactic.
 And we guess, by and large, it works.
 Just take a look at all the companies that use the word “exclusive” in their advertising.
 And there’s probably a reason businesses use models that are 10 feet tall with perfect teeth, perfect hair and flawless (albeit perhaps airbrushed) skin.
 It’s to make it look like the consumer can somehow join this exclusive club of perfect people by buying the product.
 I mean, what can be more exclusive than perfection?
 If buying their product will get me in that club then by all means, sign me up.